 Bioenergy is still the dominant type of renewable heat and has some unique assest; for example, it has the potential to provide renewable heat at high temperature for use in process industry and it can be produced from by-products.

-This session will show relevant cases of biobased heat and dig deeper into emission abatement, which is a critical issue for biomass combustion.
+This session showed relevant cases of biobased heat and dig deeper into emission abatement, which is a critical issue for biomass combustion.

 Biomass providing process heat in an industrial bakery